Adults with

 The 5-year follow-up analysis of ECHELON-2 was a post-hoc exploratory analysis.
 This analysis is descriptive in nature, and offers supportive, but not conclusive, clinical information only.
 This analysis was not statistically powered to determine differences between treatment arms.

-Kaplan-Meier estimates of OS for the ITT population (review reference 2).
+Kaplan-Meier estimates of OS for the ITT population at 5 years (review reference 2).

 • Median follow-up: 66.8 months2